Discover how to co-regulate, de-escalate and build long-term trust with vulnerable children.

 Trauma-Informed Practice Training

-This training course is for anyone supporting children and young people with challenging behaviour linked to trauma and adverse childhood experiences (ACES).
-Whether you’re a teacher, SENCO, therapist, social worker, or part of a support team, our trauma-informed program will help you build confidence and competence in your everyday work.
+This training course is for anyone supporting children and young people showing signs of distress linked to trauma and adverse childhood experiences (ACES).

-Enquire about Trauma-Informed Practice Training Now!
+Enquire about Trauma-Informed Practice training now!

-Studio 3 has worked with adopting families, foster carers, and carers in residential children's services to understand the unique challenges faced in using trauma-informed care approaches, particularly with children who have trauma-related behaviours and attachment difficulties.
-We have also spent considerable time talking and listening to care experienced children.
+We have spent considerable time talking and listening to care-experienced children.
 Our research has led to the development of the integrated, trauma-informed and practical Safety, Stability, Repair and Resilience (SSRR) Care Approach.

 This approach incorporates Studio 3’s mainstays of creating low-stress environments, practicing trauma-informed care, encouraging carers to be reflective practitioners, avoiding retriggering trauma, and using Low Arousal Approaches to provide a kind, child-friendly, respectful, and developmentally appropriate approach to caring for vulnerable children.